Remod-org/PushIt/README.md

 ## Commands

- - /push -- Allows for push, pull and rotate of the object in front of you
+ - /push -- Allows for push, pull and rotation of the object in front of you

 ## Permission